gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 VALUES (0000246, 'Bruce Willis');
 ```

-Check the result again with a SELECT.
+Check the result again with a `SELECT`.
 You can see that the `name` has been updated.

-Now let's show that with an UPDATE we can even create a new record:
+Now let's show that with an `UPDATE` we can even create a new record:

 ```
 UPDATE movies.actor